Jason-Chamberlain/JavaScript-Projects/README.md

 #### **Project2_functions**

-    This project explained the basic ideas of functions.
+    This project provided an explanation of the basic ideas of functions in JavaScript, covering their syntax, purpose, and how they are used to encapsulate reusable blocks of code.
+Understanding the fundamentals of functions is essential for writing modular and organized JavaScript code that can be executed repeatedly for different inputs.

     The following key topics were discussed:
         - Buttons